 Active Directory Federation Services (AD FS) is a security token service (STS) for issuing and transforming claims, enabling federations, and managing user access.
 Active Directory Federation Services (AD FS) supports the WS-Trust, WS-Federation, and Security Assertion Markup Language (SAML) protocols.
 Active Directory Federation Services (AD FS) can also issue manage information cards for AD DS users.

 To reduce the risk of "brute-force attacks" we strongly recommend that you implement a strong password policy for remote users who are accessing the domain where Microsoft Dynamics CRM is installed.
 For more information about how to implement a strong password policy in Windows Server, see Creating a Strong Password Policy on Microsoft TechNet and the "Understanding User Accounts" topic in Active Directory Users and Computers Help.

-The Windows Server 2012 and Windows Server 2008 operating systems provide firewall software to prevent unauthorized connections to the server from remote computers.
+The current Windows Server operating systems provide firewall software to prevent unauthorized connections to the server from remote computers.
 For more information about how to configure the Internet connection firewall for Internet Information Services (IIS) Manager, see the IIS Help.

 For information about how to make a Web site available on the Internet, see the "Domain Name Resolution" topic in the IIS Help.

 If you do not have a secure proxy and firewall solution on your network, we recommend that you use a dedicated remote access, proxy, or firewall server, such as the Windows Server Remote Access Server role or Windows Firewall with Advanced Security.
 For more information, see Remote Access Overview and Windows Firewall with Advanced Security Overview.

 Use the following steps as configuration guidelines.